-Held during National School Breakfast Week, Hear the Maryland Crunch! highlights the importance of the School Breakfast Program in ensuring that all children get a healthy start to their day by encouraging people to bite into an apple at the same time, and share it on social media using the hashtag #HearTheCrunch.
+Held during National School Breakfast Week every year, Hear the Maryland Crunch! highlights the importance of the School Breakfast Program in ensuring that all children get a healthy start to their day by encouraging people to bite into an apple at the same time, and share it on social media using the hashtag #HearTheCrunch.

 The Importance of School Breakfast

 Students perform better in school, are less likely to be overweight, and are less likely to be absent from or late to school.
 Learn more about the research that underscores the importance of Breakfast for Learning and Breakfast for Health.

-Creating Healthier Students and Better Learners With the School Breakfast Program, measures progress in ensuring that all of the nearly 400,000 low-income students in the state have access to a nutritious school breakfast so they can start the day ready to learn.
+Creating Healthier Students & Better Learners With the School Breakfast Program, measures progress in ensuring that all of the nearly 400,000 low-income students in the state have access to a nutritious school breakfast so they can start the day ready to learn.
 The report includes details about how well the schools in your community are doing in ensuring that all low-income students have access to the School Breakfast Program.

 Resources to Help Celebrate Hear the Maryland Crunch!